 - Cap may blow off in strong winds.

-Wayfair customers are downright clamoring for the solar-powered Breakwater Bay Gillock Bronze Outdoor Lantern.
-With a realistic electric candle illuminated by two high-performance warm white LEDs, there’s no risk from fires.
-This hurricane-style lantern is wonderful for bordering the pool or patio at night.
+Wayfair customers are downright clamoring for this solar-powered outdoor lantern.
+With a realistic electric candle illuminated by warm amber LEDs, there’s no risk from fires.
+This hurricane-style lantern is wonderful for bordering a walkway at night.

 Tips on Hanging Garden Lights

 Installing low-voltage landscape, pathway and string lights are a DIY weekend project you can do with a little know-how and the right tools.
 If you’ve never done electrical work, we suggest hiring a qualified electrician or asking someone with experience in basic wiring to help.